exakat/exakat/docs/Rules.rst

 ############################

-It is regarded as a bad practice to store several classs in the same file.
+It is regarded as a bad practice to store several classes in the same file.
 This is usually done to make life of __autoload() easier.

-It is often difficult to find class ``foo`` in the ``bar.php`` file.
+It is often unexpected to find class ``foo`` in the ``bar.php`` file.
 This is also the case for interfaces and traits.

 .. code-block:: php